+An Agile Environment Must Include Ops to become Truly Agile.
 Many organizations implement an agile methodology and get mixed results, while many others make excellent progress in applying agile best practices, and still face challenges such as botched deployments, missed dates, and low quality.

 Systems administrators are often skilled at their jobs, but reading developers’ minds is really not their core competency.
-Quite often the development team does a wonderful job of iterating through a sprint, and later it gets blocked due to environment issues.
+Quite often the development team does a wonderful job of iterating through a sprint, and later it gets blocked due to environmental issues.

-Either the environments are improperly configured, or they are not provisioned in time; and sometimes both.
-Limited or improper communication upfront with the system administrators is a leading cause behind such environment issues.
+Either the environments are improperly configured, or they are not provisioned in time, and sometimes both.
+Limited or improper communication upfront with the system administrators is a leading cause behind such environmental issues.
 In the end, as code reaches to the QA environment from the developers’ laptops, factors that have worked in development fail miserably in QA.
 This situation then follows the attempts to debug the environment, which leads to unnecessary time waste.

 Inconsistent Deployments and Environments

 Inconsistent environments enable enterprises to detect challenges in production that were not discovered in testing.
-Such environments give rise to a downward spiral of doom and lead to appearance of critical bugs needing immediate fixture.
-Ultimately, the situation forces the team to either roll back the deployment or find immediate solutions to be deployed in a rush; whichever option a team chooses, it creates more challenges, which in turn creates more urgencies to tackle.
+Such environments give rise to a downward spiral of doom and lead to the appearance of critical bugs needing immediate fixtures.
+Ultimately, the situation forces the team to either roll back the deployment or find immediate solutions to be deployed in a rush; whichever option a team chooses, creates more challenges, which in turn creates more urgencies to tackle.

 One can find many modern monitoring tools inspecting the entire pack of applications and detecting bottlenecks.
 Application monitoring plays a vital role in identifying application issues when traffic flows in and out of the system.
-The system requires tuning from time to time and it’s a never ending process; the process in turn should be accounted for when product owners commit to the next sprint.
-The importance of tuning is another reason to include operations within the overall team, so that development and product can be informed about the underlying performance of the entire system.
-This proactive approach minimizes the odds of the team being totally unaware about of unexpected system bottlenecks.
+The system requires tuning from time to time and it’s a never-ending process; the process in turn should be accounted for when product owners commit to the next sprint.
+The importance of tuning is another reason to include operations within the overall team so that development and product can be informed about the underlying performance of the entire system.
+This proactive approach minimizes the odds of the team being totally unaware of unexpected system bottlenecks.

 Ops and Agile

-Many implementations involving agile methodologies prioritize solely on software development and ignore operations.
+Many implementations involving agile methodologies prioritize solely software development and ignore operations.
 Quick delivery of software does not produce any productive outcomes if the system is not reliable.
-By adopting an ideal agile mindset where operations are being finely integrated into the product throughout the SDLC, deployments can be made more predictable while enhancing reliability and quality at the same time.
+By adopting an ideal agile mindset where operations are finely integrated into the product throughout the SDLC, deployments can be made more predictable while enhancing reliability and quality at the same time.